-- our anticipated net sales, including comparable store net sales changes, net sales growth and earnings; - our growth, including our plans to add, expand or relocate stores and square footage growth, our markets' ability to support such growth and the suitability of our new wholesaling and logistics facility; - our ability to renew or replace store leases satisfactorily; - the cost of regulatory compliance, including the costs and possible outcomes of pending legal actions and other contingencies; - our cash needs, including our ability to fund our future capital expenditures and working capital requirements; - our analysis of our risk factors and their possible effect on financial results; - our ability and plans to renew our revolving credit facilities; - our expectations regarding our capital expenditures; - our seasonal sales patterns and assumptions concerning customer buying behavior; - our expectations regarding competition; - our estimates and assumptions as they relate to preferable tax and financial accounting methods, accruals, inventory valuations, dividends, long-lived assets, store closures, carrying amount and liquidity of financial instruments and fair value of options and other stock-based compensation as well as our estimates of economic and useful lives of depreciable assets and leases; - our expectations concerning future stock-based award types and our expectations concerning employee stock option exercise behavior; - the possible effect of inflation, market decline and other economic changes on our costs and profitability, and ability to secure suitable locations for new stores; - the possible effects of uncertainty within the capital markets, the commercial credit environment and the levels of consumer confidence; - our analyses of trends as related to earnings performance; - our target market presence and its expected impact on our net sales growth; - our expectations concerning vendor level purchases and related discounts; - our estimates and assumptions related to income tax liabilities, deferred taxes and uncertain tax positions; - the future reliability of, and cost associated with, our sources of supply, particularly imported goods; - the loss of key vendor support; and - our ability to mitigate the risk of possible business interruptions.
+- our anticipated net sales, including comparable store net sales changes, net sales growth and earnings; - our growth, including our plans to add, expand, relocate or close stores, our square footage growth, our markets' ability to support such growth and the suitability of our new wholesale and logistics facility; - our expectations regarding our investment in and development of our technology initiatives, including our e-commerce platform and other methods for engaging our customers; - our ability to renew or replace store leases satisfactorily; - the cost of regulatory compliance, including the costs and possible outcomes of pending legal actions and other contingencies; - our cash needs, including our ability to fund our future capital expenditures and working capital requirements; - our analysis of our risk factors and their possible effect on financial results; - our ability and plans to renew our revolving credit facilities; - our expectations regarding our capital expenditures; - our seasonal sales patterns and assumptions concerning customer buying behavior; - our expectations regarding competition; - our estimates and assumptions as they relate to preferable tax and financial accounting methods, accruals, inventory valuations, dividends, long-lived assets, store closures, carrying amount and liquidity of financial instruments and fair value of options and other stock-based compensation as well as our estimates of economic and useful lives of depreciable assets and leases; - our expectations concerning future stock-based award types and the exercise of outstanding stock options; - the possible effect of inflation, market decline and other economic changes on our costs and profitability, and ability to secure suitable locations for new stores; - the possible effects of uncertainty within the capital markets, on the commercial credit environment and on levels of consumer confidence; - our analyses of trends as related to sales and earnings performance; - our target market presence and its expected impact on our net sales growth; - our expectations concerning vendor level purchases and related discounts; - our estimates and assumptions related to income tax liabilities, deferred taxes and uncertain tax positions; - the future reliability of, and cost associated with, our sources of supply, particularly imported goods; - the loss of key vendor support; and - our ability to mitigate the risk of possible business interruptions.

 You should assume that the information appearing in this report is accurate only as of the date it was issued.
 Our business, financial condition, results of operations and prospects may have changed since that date.
-For a discussion of the risks, uncertainties and assumptions that could affect our future events, developments or results, you should carefully review the "Risk Factors" as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations".
+For a discussion of the risks, uncertainties and assumptions that could affect our future events, developments or results, you should carefully review the "Risk Factors" as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations."